Yaswanth-917/Java-FullStack-Notes/Core Java Notes/Operators_And_Assignments/Operators And Assignments.md

     }
 }
 ```
-* *Whenever* we are *assigning bigger data type value to the smaller data type variable by explicit type casting*, the *most significant bit will be last*.
+* *Whenever* we are *assigning bigger data type value to the smaller data type variable by explicit type-casting*, the *most significant bit will be last*.
 We have to *consider only least significant bits*.

 ![alt text](image-4.png)
 ```java